ricardoffnunes/ricardoffnunes/README.md

-- 👋 Hi, I’m Ricardo, also known as Mod Vyreduke in Jagex products
+- 👋 Hi, I’m Ricardo
 - 👑 Build and Release Engineer @ Jagex
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ricardo-filipe-ferreira-nunes/)